-Because of their size, these tiny natives of the Middle East, Africa, India, and Asia are misperceived as being “low maintenance” animal companions.
+Because of their size, these tiny natives of the Middle East, Asia, and parts of Europe are misperceived as being “low maintenance” animal companions.
 Employees are rarely trained to meet the animals’ needs or properly sex them, so unknowing customers may take on more than they bargained for.
-Although gerbils and hamsters both come from the rodent family and essentially eat the same foods, their social needs are entirely different.
+Although both gerbils and hamsters come from the rodent family and require similar care, their social needs are different.

 How to Spot Neglect

-During the day, expect to see healthy hamsters sleeping; healthy gerbils may or may not be running around.
-A listless gerbil could be ill or depressed, especially if alone.
-A head tilt or lack of balance; scabs on ears, face or feet; sneezing; runny nose; watery eyes; and diarrhea are all signs of a sick animal who needs immediate attention and who could have “wet tail,” which is the slang term for a particular life-threatening disease caused by a dirty cage or stress.
+During the day, expect to see healthy hamsters sleeping.
+Healthy gerbils may or may not be running around.
+A listless gerbil could be ill or depressed, especially if alone, and most illnesses or injuries are caused by inadequate care.
+A head tilt or lack of balance, sneezing, runny nose, watery eyes, diarrhea, and scabs on the ears, face, or feet are all signs of a sick animal who needs immediate veterinary attention.

-Like any rodent, hamsters and gerbils can carry rabies and other diseases and, if released into the wild, pose a threat to established ecosystems.
-Hawaii does not even allow the animals to be kept as companions.
-If you have questions about the regulations in your area, contact your local Department of Agriculture.
+Like any rodent, hamsters and gerbils can carry diseases, and if released into nature, they pose a threat to established ecosystems.
+Hawaii, for example, doesn’t even allow these animals to be kept as companions.
+If you have questions about the regulations in your area, contact your local department of agriculture.

 Yes, hamsters and gerbils are really cute.
-But they require proper housing, food, temperature, and exercise and prefer to be alone or with their own kind.
-They can bite and carry diseases.
-They do not make good “starter pets” for young children.
-If, after carefully considering these factors, you are sure that you want to bring these delicate creatures into your home, avoid pet shops and adopt from a shelter or rescue agency.
+But they require proper housing, food, temperature, and exercise, and they prefer to be alone or with their own kind.
+They can (and often do) bite.
+They don’t make good “starter pets” for children.
+If, after carefully considering these factors, you’re sure that you want to bring these delicate creatures into your home, avoid pet shops and adopt from a shelter or rescue agency.